 Which B2B marketplaces exist, what do you need to know about them, and how can your business benefit from them?
 It all started with B2C marketplaces like Amazon and eBay, which have become indispensable in our everyday life.
 The use of these virtual trading platforms has changed the way we shop online.
 It has never been so easy before to find everything you wish for on a single platform and to receive your order the very next business day.

 In addition to the advantage of quick and easy availability, transparency is crucial for the rapid growth of B2C marketplaces.
 Article prices from different manufacturers can be compared or sorted according to customer reviews just within a few seconds.
 Also, technologies based on artificial intelligence, e.g. voice assistants are becoming more and more popular in B2C eCommerce.
 For example, the Alexa powered device Amazon Echo Dot can place and track orders via Amazon Prime.
 It is technologies like voice commerce that will continue to have a significant influence on our purchasing behavior in the future.
 Moreover, as technology advances, the boundaries between private and professional life are blurring (1).
 A new generation of the workforce is emerging, a generation that grew up with the kind of eCommerce we are used to today – like the rapid availability of goods in one central place.
 As a result, these appreciated B2C innovations are also expanding to the B2B sector in order to solve similar challenges or to further develop themselves in line with the conditions of the B2B sector.
 Just like in B2C area, the basic idea of a B2B marketplace is to automate sale and purchase, to improve the customer experience and to make the entire trading process simple and transparent.
+At the same time, B2B marketplaces require the right approach to building marketplace infrastructure, offering vendors the ideal selling environment, and ensuring eCommerce PCI compliance to ensure the safety of transactions.

 Let’s take a closer look at three selected B2B marketplaces.